 Research says that in some cases in North America, 15-20% of the pilot seniority plan on early retirement.
 When you combine that with furloughing pilots now, and the pipeline of pilots that are thinking about entering the industry now, the airline industry will be dealing with a significant shortage of qualified commercial pilots as early as 2023-2024.

 So, now may be a great time to pursue becoming a pilot.
 Those who want to earn their wings to fly are encouraged to continue their education.
 Younger ones who have always dreamed of being pilots should also not fret as a hopeful future awaits them once we recover from the pandemic.
 If you’re an incoming SHS student, check out this article about which strand you should consider taking if you wish to pursue a career in the skies.

 The airline industry has faced many crises before, and it will bounce back again.
 And when it does, those who want to soar through the skies should be ready.

-Visit https://laminaraviation.com/ to know more about Laminar Aviation’s Professional Pilot Training Programs – assuring trainees achieve the highest quality and safety training procedures given by Ground & Flight Instructors!
+To know more about your options, visit our page on Laminar Aviation’s Professional Pilot Training Programs – courses with curricula that ensure trainees achieve the highest quality and safety training procedures given by Ground & Flight Instructors!